scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

 Client Metrics
 ~~~~~~~~~~~~~~

 Check the client CPU using ``top``.
 If the CPU is close to 100%, the bottleneck is the client CPU.
-In this case, you should add more loaders to stress Scylla.
+In this case, you should add more loaders to stress ScyllaDB.

 .. _report-problem-send-files-to-support: